Kihumba/private-/Phase-2/Mid-Level Developer/Curriculum/16 - Databases/README.md

 **Skill Description**
 ----------
-The fellow understand the pros and cons of multiple types of databases and how to assess a product's needs to identify the right one for the job.
+The Fellow understands the pros and cons of multiple types of databases and how to assess a product's needs to identify the right one for the job.
 They are comfortable setting up a database and creating complex queries.

 **Output**
 ----------
 After attaining this skill, and as a demonstration of it, a person should be able to create the following:

-1. [Unsure of Output]
+1. Project involving database design and interaction with complex queries

 **Objectives**